blakesullivan03/TheCSharpers-QuikTix/README.md

 # QuikTix Project

 QuikTix is a web application designed for managing movie ticket bookings, providing functionalities such as viewing movies, booking tickets, and viewing reviews.
-This project uses ASP.NET Core with Entity Framework Core for the backend and SQL Server LocalDB for the database.
+This project uses ASP.NET Core with Entity Framework Core for the backend and SQL Lite for the database.

 ## Getting Started